What to eat in Lithuania - Traditional Lithuanian cuisine

 A popular Lithuanian dessert - šakotis

 Let's finish this list with sweets. Šakotis (which means “branch”) is a cake made of butter, egg whites, and yolks, flour, sugar, and cream, cooked on a rotating spit in an oven or over an open fire.
 Lithuanians usually eat that during big celebrations like Christmas, New Year or weddings.
-Biggest šakotis was made in Lithuania in 2015 and it was 3,7 meters high.
+The largest šakotis was made in Lithuania in 2015, and it stood at a height of 3.7 meters.

 You can buy šakotis in every supermarket, at the airport or local stores in Vilnius Old Town like "Senamiesčio Krautuvė" (Literatų g.
 5).
 It is a great food souvenir to bring back to your friends and family from Lithuania.